jhowlett-scottlogic/openapi-forge-typescript/README.md

 Using the one command below you can automatically run the testing:
 ~~~
-npm test [{featurePath} [{generatorPath}] ]
+npm test [{featurePath} {generatorPath}]
 ~~~
 The two arguments are optional.

-You must give a featurePath if you want to give a generatorPath.
+You must give both a featurePath and a generatorPath if you want custom values.

 Default values:

-featurePath: ../openapi-forge/features/*.feature
+featurePath: node_modules/openapi-forge/features/*.feature

 generatorPath: openapi-forge/src/generate